-On the 31st of May, 1918, Privy Council Order 754 transfered the Officers and men of the Dominion Police (primarily responsible for the security of government buildings in Ottawa) to the Department of Militia & Defence.
-Members of the Dominion Police essentially became a "civil branch" of the CMPC.
+On the 31st of May, 1918, Privy Council Order 754 transferred the Officers and men of the Dominion Police (primarily responsible for the security of government buildings in Ottawa) to the Department of Militia & Defence.
+The Dominion Police became the Civil Branch of the Canadian Military Police Corps.

 By 1918, the CMPC had a strength of 3,356 all ranks, distributed as follows: